Hakerh400/esolangs/api.md

 ### Method `esolangs.run(name, source, input)`

 Execute the source code `source` that is written in `name` language, having `input` as the string on stdin. `name` is a string, while `source` and `input` can be either strings or buffers. `name` is the language name.
-The return value either a buffer or a promise.
+The return value is either a buffer or a promise.
 This method may throw an error.

 ### Method `esolangs.getStrs()`